PataphysicalSociety/soupault.app/site/reference-manual.md

 The breadcrumbs widget generates breadcrumbs for the page.

-The only required parameter is selector, the rest is optional.
+The only required parameter is `selector`, the rest is optional.

 Example: